5 Reasons why starting my own Business was like going on a J1 Visa to New York in the 1986.

 As I reflect back on my first 6 weeks, I notice time has passed in the blink of an eyelid, with many adrenaline charged highs and lows with not enough hours in the day to get things done.
 However, the feelings experienced reminded me of my time back in New York during the summer of 1986 as a student on a J1 visa desperately looking for work in the inner-city of “The Big Apple”.

-To put New York in 1986 into context, it was a city of 2 halves, the haves and the have nots, the hopeful and the hopeless, I was one of the hopeful have nots.
+To put 1986 New York into perspective, it was a city of 2 halves, the haves and the have nots, the hopeful and the hopeless, I was one of the hopeful have nots.
 The Manhattan streets were contrasted by extraordinary wealth amid glaring population poverty.
 Hundreds of mentally ill homeless people, were chucked out of institutions as a result of Reagans Medicaid expenditure cuts & crime rates spiked to all-time highs due to an out of control Crack Cocaine Epidemic.

 1. I entered a new challenging environment where the source of my next income was uncertain.
 I had to adapt and overcome the challenges that arose every day and, there was absolutely no safety net if I failed.